 • It depends upon the nature of one's job.
-If your job is fairly sedentary, you can probably return in one month.
-If your work is active in nature, you may need up to 3 months off before returning to full-time duty.
+If a patient's job is fairly sedentary, he or she can probably return in 1 month.
+For more active work, the patient may need up to 3 months before returning to full-time duty.